-World Heritage Centre Good UNESCO (other sectors) Good
+World Heritage Centre Good

+UNESCO (other sectors) Not applicable

-UNESCO National Commission Poor
+UNESCO National Commission Good

-ICOMOS International Poor
+ICOMOS International Not applicable

 IUCN International Not applicable

-ICCROM International/regional Poor
+ICCROM International/regional Not applicable

 ICOMOS national/regional Not applicable

 IUCN national/regional Not applicable

 Category 2 Centres Not applicable

 Other Not applicable

 If 'Other' applies, please specify

 15.8.2 - Were the online training resources provided by the World Heritage Centre regarding Periodic Reporting adequate for your national authorities to complete the online questionnaire?
+Yes

+15.8.3 - Please provide further comments on the online training resources

+15.9.
+Comments

-- 15.8.3 Please provide further comments on the online training resources - 15.9.
-Comments - 15.9.1 Comments, conclusions and/or recommendations related to the Assessment of the Periodic Reporting Exercise it is very good - 15.9.2 Thank you for having filled in all the questions.
+15.9.1 - Comments, conclusions and/or recommendations related to the Assessment of the Periodic Reporting Exercise

+The online reporting modality is convenient for the state party.

+15.9.2 - Thank you for having filled in all the questions.